 You may choose to go with a minimum of 2 people or a group of 6.
 You will get 1 canoe per 2 people.
 The number of people will not affect your cost.

 HOW MUCH TIME SHOULD I SPEND ON THE RIVER?

 The river is approximately 75 miles.
 You will need at least 7 days for a comfortable trip.
 Choosing a longer stay allows you to stay at least two nights in the same location once or twice during your trip.
 Once you get to the honey holes, it’s nice to set up and just wade from there.
 We have people that are avid paddlers and some who aren’t used to rivers at all…makes no difference…the river is mild, no white water…you can wade 80% of the river.
 A fly-fishing dream!
 The length of your stay will not affect the cost.

 WILL I RUN INTO POLAR BEARS IN THE POLAR BEAR PROVINCIAL PARK??

 Yes, that’s right…..Polar Bears.
 The bears are there.
 We issue shot gun permits through the Ministry of Natural Resources for transporting a 12 gauge shot gun per canoe.
 Many groups also bring a “bear banger” and that seems to be enough to scare it away IF you see one.
-IMPORTANT – at this time of year, the bears are not in an aggressive state, they are done hunting and they are plump and well fed.
-But they are wild polar bears and they are curious.
+IMPORTANT – at this time of year, the bears are not in an aggressive state, they are done hunting and they are plump and well fed but they are wild polar bears, nocturnal and they are curious.
 Not everyone sees them on the river, but you need to be well aware, prepared and it is YOUR choice to choose this trip knowing there is a good possibility you will run into one.

 Mike Borger report and reference below.